bobgaynor/ml-foundations/README.md

 ## Projects

 ### 1. Titanic — Classification
-Starting with a dataset to learn how to clean data, create useful features, and train basic classification models.
+Exploring a dataset to learn how to clean data, create useful features, and train basic classification models.

 ### 2. House Prices — Regression
 Exploring prediction using the House Prices dataset.